 I wish we were all on our best game all the time, that what we felt deep in our hearts always reflected on our faces and in our words.
 But we have bad days, we get grumpy, we snap at those close to us.
 But we still love.
 That doesn’t, however, make it right.
 Therefore…

 Your smile is your greatest asset — never let it go unused.
-Let the lines on your older face tell the story of a woman whose smile brought a moment of joy to every person she met along the way.Let the lines on your older face tell the story of a woman whose smile brought joy to every person… Click To Tweet
+Let the lines on your older face tell the story of a woman whose smile brought a moment of joy to every person she met along the way.Let the lines on your older face tell the story of a woman whose smile brought joy to every person she met.
+Click To Tweet

 7. Manners matter.